Beginning Programming Methodologies in C++

 LECTURE NOTES: Will be provided online on Catalyst

 CLASS NOTES: Programming homework assignments, many of the class exercises and answers and announcements will be posted in Catalyst (https://catalyst.deanza.edu ) on a week-by-week basis.

 COMPUTER LAB: You may use our computer lab or your own (or another) computer and compiler.
 If you don't use our computer lab, you need to have a C++ compiler in order to do homework assignments.
-If you're enrolled in this class, you will automatically have an account in our classroom and AT203 Open Computer Lab (if you're adding, add online in Admissions office, wait about 20 min. before using the open lab).
+If you're enrolled in this class, you will automatically have an account in our classroom and AT203 Open Computer Lab (if you're adding, add online in Admissions office, wait about an hour before using the open lab).
 Bring a flash drive to the Computer Lab to back up your programs or remember to email to yourself.

 EVALUATION: Homework Assign.
 (6) 24% (Each assign. weight= 4%)